Son de Flor

 The Classic dress has a lovely full skirt, Peter Pan collar, size zipper and buttons in the front.

 I wear a size XXL as that’s what suited my bust measurement the best.
 Nothing worse than gaping buttons, so I’d rather choose a larger size and be safe.
-It does mean that the waist is slightly larger than needed, but I still think it has a lovely shape – and I mean there’s always belts – so that actually bothers me less that I thought it might.
+It does mean that the waist is slightly larger than needed, but I still think it has a lovely shape – and I mean there are always belts – so that actually bothers me less that I thought it might.
 The larger size also means I can comfortable move my arms, as I’ve noticed that if I size down arm movement become more restricted.
+I could potentially also just take in the side seam but I love how comfortable it is now so I probably won’t.

 In the winter I like to wear my knitted Wrap Me Up Cardigan with this dress as the white and red looks so lovely together.